 Shutting down also gives you time to think and research.
 Do you know the specific infected app that brought malware onto your device?
 Do you know what other types of software it may have downloaded without your consent?
 If not, then move to another computer and look up your symptoms (as well as any new apps you tried out) to narrow down the issue.
 If you can’t find the app at the root of the problem, you can’t remove it.

-When you turn your device back on and plunge back in to isolate the problematic app, switch over to safe mode first.
+When you turn your device back on and plunge in to isolate the problematic app, switch over to safe mode first.
 This will help limit the damage the infected app can do.

 Choose this mode and wait for your phone to reboot before you continue.
 If you can’t find a safe mode, activate airplane mode instead, to cut your device off from any networks.
 You can usually find that option at the top of your notifications shade.

 Note: If you can’t find out what’s causing your malware problem, even after downloading a security app, this is not the time to tinker.
 Ask a professional for help and if you should wipe your phone.
 This is a good strategy if increasingly common ransomware takes over your phone and blocks your actions.

-Head to Settings and find the app
+Step 5: Head to Settings and find the app.

 Visit Settings on your Android device.
 Settings typically has a gear-shaped icon, but that depends on your themes and arrangement: Search for it if you have trouble locating the right spot.

-In Settings, scroll until you see the section called Apps, and enter.
+Step 6: In Settings, scroll until you see the section called Apps and click it.
 Look for a list of all your current apps — you may need to choose App Manager to locate the full list.